Adia Harvey Wingfield

-Adia Harvey Wingfield is a Professor of Sociology at Washington University in St. Louis and the 2018 President of Sociologists for Women in Society.
-She is the author of several books, including No More Invisible Man: Race and Gender in Men’s Work, and articles in peer-reviewed journals including Social Problems, Gender & Society, and Ethnic and Racial Studies.
+Adia Harvey Wingfield is a professor of sociology at Washington University in St. Louis and the 2018 President of Sociologists for Women in Society.
+She is the author of several books, including No More Invisible Man: Race and Gender in Men's Work, and articles in peer-reviewed journals including Social Problems, Gender & Society, and Ethnic and Racial Studies.
 She has lectured internationally on her research.

 Biography

 Adia Harvey Wingfield is Professor of Sociology and a Faculty Fellow in the Office of the Provost at Washington University in St. Louis, where her research interests are in the persistence of intersectional racial and gender inequalities in professional occupations, in particular the challenges facing black men in workplaces where they are in the minority.

 She attended Spelman College as an undergraduate, studying English.
-Wingfield received her M.A. and Ph.D. in Sociology from Johns Hopkins University.
+Wingfield received her M.A. and Ph.D. in sociology from Johns Hopkins University.

-After receiving her Ph.D, she served as an assistant professor of sociology at Hollins University from 2004 to 2006.
+After receiving her Ph.D., she served as an assistant professor of sociology at Hollins University from 2004 to 2006.
 In 2006, she joined the sociology department at Georgia State University, where she served as an assistant professor of sociology until 2012.
 In 2011, she was a visiting professor of sociology at Rikkyo University in Tokyo, Japan.
 In 2012, she received tenure and became an associate professor of sociology at Georgia State.
 In 2015, Wingfield moved to St. Louis to become one of three professors that re-established the sociology department at Washington University in St. Louis, along with David Cunningham, Ku Klux Klan scholar and former chair of the sociology department at Brandeis University, and Jake Rosenfeld, scholar on labor and unions and former sociology professor at University of Washington.

 Leadership

 In 2018, Wingfield served as President of Sociologists for Women in Society a national organization that encourages feminist research and teaching in sociology.

-She will serve as President of the Southern Sociological Society from 2020 to 2021.
+She served as the President of the Southern Sociological Society from 2020 to 2021.

 She is a founding member of the Sociology Action Network Advisory Board and is serving from 2018 to 2020 as a member of the American Sociological Association Program Committee.